Probing Stochastic Ultralight Dark Matter with Space-based Gravitational-Wave Interferometers: Theoretical Framework for Ultra-Light Dark Matter

 Gathering the above results and rescaling $\beta _j$ by $\sqrt{N_j/2}$ to get rid of the $N_j$ dependence in Eq.~(\ref{pdf of beta unscaled}), Eq.~(\ref{plane-wave}) can be simplified to the form

-or using $n,l$ to label the magnitude and direction of velocity, $\mathbf{v}=v_n\hat{e}_l$~($|\hat{e}_l|=1$),
+or using $n,l$ to label the magnitude and direction of velocity, $\boldsymbol{v}=v_n\hat{e}_l$~($|\hat{e}_l|=1$),

-Figure.~\ref{fig:Phi} is a 3D snapshot of $\Phi(x)$ generating with Eq.~(\ref{Phi disc}).
-As illustrated, $\Phi(x)$ fluctuates stochastically on spatial scale $\lambda_c$, which is the coherence length of ULDM field defined in Eq.~(\ref{lc}), and the field values at two points separated by a distance greater than $\lambda_c$ are uncorrelated.
+Figure.~\ref{fig:Phi} is a 3D snapshot of $\Phi(x)$ generated using Eq.~(\ref{Phi disc}).
+As illustrated, $\Phi(x)$ fluctuates stochastically on spatial scale $\lambda_c$ (the coherence length of ULDM field defined in Eq.~(\ref{lc})) and the field values at two points separated by a distance greater than $\lambda_c$ are uncorrelated.

 The spatial derivative of $\Phi(x)$ can be readily obtained by differentiating Eq.~(\ref{Phi disc}),